Flow Field Object

 If you are using an animated shader, such as animated noise or have keyframed a parameter of a shader, and you want the flow vectors to change as the shader changes (which really is the point of using an animated shader) check this switch.
 If it is unchecked the flow vectors will not change even if the shader does.
 The switch has no effect if the shader is not animated, but it will cause the flow vectors to be re-calculated each frame, which may slow the simulation considerably.
 For this reason the switch is unchecked by default.

-Unless 'Animate Flow' is checked, the vectors are only recalculated when the animation is rewound to the first frame.
-In this case, if you make some changes to the shader, this won't alter the flow vectors until you rewind the scene.
+It can sometimes happen that making changes to the shader won't alter the flow vectors until you rewind the scene.
 If it is already at the start, you would need to advance at least one frame, then rewind, to update the vectors.

-This is inconvenient, so instead you can click this button at any time to force the Flow Field object to update the vectors from the shader.
+This is inconvenient, so if this happens you can click this button at any time to force the Flow Field object to update the vectors from the shader.

 Settings when using a target object